nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

 for less than $1, we analyzed a 250GB dataset with python on a cluster of twelve machines. an individual query took as little as 18 seconds reading from local disk, or 80 seconds reading from s3.

-interestingly, this is up from 10 seconds and 60 seconds respectively in the [vertical scaling](/posts/scaling-python-data-processing-vertically) post, suggesting that both network and disk io performance varies with instance size.
+interestingly, this is up from 10 seconds and 60 seconds respectively in the [vertical scaling](/posts/scaling-python-data-processing-vertically) post, suggesting that both network and disk performance varies with instance size.

-we iterated rapidly on local code with a sample of data, and in production with all of the data. we've experimented with several options for a simple data pipeline on large single machines or multiple small machines. we've answered some questions, and discovered more. we did all of this simply, quickly, and for less than the cost of a cup of coffee. most importantly, it was fun.
+we iterated rapidly on local code with a sample of data, and in production with all of the data. we've experimented with several options for a simple data pipeline on large single machines and on multiple small machines. we've answered some questions, and discovered more. we did all of this simply, quickly, and for less than the cost of a cup of coffee. most importantly, it was fun.

 when analyzing data, it's always good to check the results with an alternate implementation. if they disagree, at least one of them is wrong. you can find alternate implementations of this analysis [here](https://github.com/nathants/s4/tree/master/examples/nyc_taxi_bsv).